Care EXPERIENCED and estranged students

 Course administrator

-If you need support with the content of your course or how to get the most out of your learning experience, you can speak with your academic adviser.
-You’ll be made aware of who your adviser is at the start of the year, but your course administrator can also look them up for you.
+If you need support with the content of your course or how to get the most out of your learning experience, you can speak with your Academic Adviser or Level Lead.
+You'll be made aware of who your Academic Adviser or Level Lead is at the start of the year, but your Course Administrator can also look them up for you.

 The Residence Life team can support you with accommodation-based queries and concerns.
 Whether you're having problems with flatmates, finding it hard to adjust to your new setting or just want to meet a friendly face for a chat, the team are available for you.
 They are available to meet with you, either in their offices on City Campus or at the following halls: Arena Village, Carnegie Village, Kirkstall Brewery and Marsden House.